-Gauge is of particular importance when it comes to KnitFit™ Custom Patterns because the accuracy of your gauge swatch measurement directly impacts the accuracy of the pattern instructions.
+Gauge is of particular importance when generating KnitFit™ Custom Patterns because your gauge swatch measurement directly impacts the accuracy of the pattern instructions.

 Testing Needle Sizes in the Swatching Process

-When you go to knit your gauge swatch, take a look at the recommended needle size for the yarn you have chosen.
-This information can often be found on the ball band of your yarn, but if not, you can take a look at the Yarn Estimation Charts to see common needle size-yarn weight correspondences.
+When you’re ready to knit your gauge swatch, take a look at the label to find the recommended needle size for the yarn you have chosen.
+If you can’t find it, you can take a look at the Yarn Estimation Charts to see common needle sizes and how they correspond to various yarn weights.
 This will be a good place to start, but it’s up to you to decide how you like the resulting fabric.
-If you want a denser fabric, go down a needle size and knit another swatch, if you want a looser, more drapey fabric, go up in needle size.
+If you want a denser, thicker fabric, go down a needle size and knit another swatch; if you want a looser, more drapey fabric, go up in needle size.

-While considering your desired fabric, this is also a good time to think about how different fiber types work as fabrics.
-Many plant fibers such as linen or cotton can tend to stretch horizontally, while alpaca can be know to stretch vertically.
-For the most stable fabric, wool or a blend of fibers is a probably the most dependable option.
-Keep in mind too that fibers that don’t stretch can be more difficult to knit tightly, which can also result in a looser fabric as you relax into your knitting.
+While contemplating your desired fabric, this is also a good time to think about how different fiber types work as fabrics.
+Many plant fibers such as linen or cotton tend to stretch horizontally, while alpaca can stretch out vertically.
+For the most stable fabric, a blend of fibers is often the most dependable option.
+Keep in mind too that fibers that don’t stretch can be more difficult to knit tightly, which can result in a looser fabric as you relax into your knitting.

 Consider Gauge Instructions on the Yarn Label